abhijeetg12/scalable_gmm/README.md

    - Compromise: Small reduction in precision for significant speed gains
    - Mitigation: Comprehensive validation ensures results meet quality thresholds

+4. **Sampling Strategy for GMM Fitting: Technical Deep Dive**

+Overview
+The decision to fit Gaussian Mixture Models (GMM) on a subset of data rather than the entire dataset is a strategic optimization that balances statistical accuracy with computational efficiency.
+Here's a comprehensive analysis of this approach.
+Why Use Sampling?
+a.
+Statistical Validity

+Convergence Properties: GMM parameters (means, covariances, weights) typically converge with a relatively small sample size (100,000-1,000,000 points)
+Law of Large Numbers: Sample statistics approach population parameters as sample size increases Sufficient Statistics: GMM parameters are estimated using sufficient statistics that stabilize with adequate sample size

+b.
+Computational Benefits

+Memory Efficiency: Reduces RAM requirements from O(n) to O(sample_size) Training Speed: EM algorithm complexity reduced from O(nkd) to O(sample_sizekd)

+c.
+Scalability Gains

+Linear Scale-up: Can handle billion-row datasets with constant memory Faster Iterations: EM algorithm converges faster with smaller datasets Resource Optimization: Better utilization of cluster resources

 ## Tools and Technologies

 - **Framework**: Apache Spark for distributed processing